Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Limitation and Future Work

 Although our study offers novel insights into interdisciplinary collaborations for clinical AI, particularly in the field of speech-language pathology, several limitations should be noted.
-First, our context is primarily bound to SLP telehealth applications involving small teams of clinicians and AI experts.
-The activity triangles, networks, and boundary objects that shaped our analysis reflect this specialized domain and may not map directly onto other domains or team collaboration work.
+First, our empirical context is situated specifically within the clinical practice of speech-language pathology and telehealth applications involving small teams of clinicians and AI experts.
+The activity triangles, networks, and boundary objects that shaped our analysis reflect this specialized domain and may not map directly onto other domains or team collaboration for broader implications for clinical AI work.
 Whether the challenges and mitigation strategies we identified can be generalized to broader or more complex interdisciplinary settings--such as large industrial research collaborations--remains an open question.
 Second, while we investigated how different domain experts conceptualize, document, and interpret data, we did not delve deeply into the development of interactive systems or interfaces stemming from the collaborative process, such as a web-based assessment platform or an app-based patient-management tool.
-These design elements are crucial for making AI-driven solutions more user-friendly and clinically relevant but lie beyond the scope of the present study.
-Our qualitative insights, however, suggest that future work on system design and interface development would benefit from adopting the analytical perspectives we employed.
-More extensive user research on concrete system prototypes could illuminate additional knowledge boundaries and communication needs not captured in this study.
+Third, the current case studies consist of collaborations at an early development stage where models are not yet applied in clinical practice.
+The current analysis emphasizes "data work" such as data input and preparation (e.g., clinicians provide data from patient care, technical experts process data for model pipelines).
+Therefore, discussions of model output and its clinical utility after technical experts' development are limited.